 3) In the same pan, add coriander seeds, cumin, fenugreek seeds/methi, mustard seeds/rai, and black peppercorns.
 Dry roast until aromatic on low heat, stirring continuously.
 Add to the mixer jar.

 4) To the mixer jar, add coconut, onion, garlic cloves, turmeric, and tamarind.
 Add a little water and grind to a fine paste.
-Keep this coconut masala aside.
+Keep this fish curry masala aside.

 5) Heat 2 teaspoon oil in a heavy bottom pan over medium heat.
 Saute onion, curry leaves, ginger, and green chili until onions are translucent.

-6) Add the masala paste.
+6) Add the fish curry masala paste.
 Add water to adjust the consistency of the fish curry.
 Add salt to taste.
 Let it come to a boil.

 8) Instead of stirring the fish curry with a ladle, simply hold the pot by its handles and gently swirl the contents in a circular motion.
-Do not use a ladle or spoon to stir fish curry.
+Do not use a ladle or spoon to stir sardine fish curry.
 You can see the process in the video.
-Cook for 2-3 minutes, and then remove from heat.
-Sardines fish curry is ready to serve.
-Enjoy the fish curry with steamed rice.
+Cook sardines for 2-3 minutes, and then remove from heat.
+Sardine curry is ready to serve.
+Enjoy it with steamed rice.

 Tip: Avoid overcooking, as the fish can disintegrate in the curry.